devtut/generate/docs/c/common-c-programming-idioms-and-developer-practices.md

 ---
-metaTitle: "Common C programming idioms and developer practices"
+metaTitle: "C - Common C programming idioms and developer practices"
 description: "Comparing literal and variable, Do not leave the parameter list of a function blank — use void"
 ---